cool-RR/git-recent/README.md

 # Manual installation #

-Copy the git-recent file above to `~/bin/` or anywhere that's on your path, give `git recent` a test run to make sure you did it right.
+Copy the git-recent file above to `~/bin/` or anywhere that's on your path, chmod it to be executable, and give `git recent` a test run to make sure you did it right.

 # Alias #